Cospectral graphs obtained by edge deletion: Constructing graphs cospectral with respect to , , and

 \subsection{Deleting subgraphs in cliques}

-We have established that by deleting an edge from a 1-walk regular graph, we get a set of adjacency cospectral graphs.
-In fact, these graphs are also cospectral with respect to Laplacian matrix, unsigned Laplacian matrix, and normalized Laplacian matrix.
-We show a more general result: deleting edges of a graph from a clique of 1-walk regular graphs results in graphs cospectral with respect to $A, L,S$ and $N$.
+We have established that by removing an edge from cosptreal 1-walk regular graphs, we get a set of pairwise adjacency cospectral graphs.
+In fact, these graphs are also cospectral with respect to the Laplacian matrix, unsigned Laplacian matrix, and normalized Laplacian matrix.
+We show a more general result: removing edges of a small graph from a clique of cospectral 1-walk regular graphs result in graphs cospectral with respect to $A, L, S$ and $N$.

 We make use of the following result about the inverse of a rank-1 update of an invertible matrix.